This is the official Parish Council web site of the All Saints Parish Council.

 Located in the picturesque villages of All Saints, Alston, Churchill, Smallridge, Coaxdon, South Common, and Waggs Plot, in the Area of Outstanding Natural Beauty of the Blackdown Hills, near Axminster, Devon.

 Comments have been requested regarding this planning applicaion in the adjoining

 parish of Hawkchurch: Land East Of Wadbrook Farm Wadbrook 15/0645/MFUL -

 All Saints Village Show

-The initial schedule is now available: click here
+The finalised schedule is now available: click here

 A special page is being set up for the Neighbourhood Plan on this website.
-This can be accessed by clicking the button at the head of this page; via the Parish Council page; or directly by clicking this button:
+This can be accessed by clicking the button at the top of this page.

 All Saints Parish Council meetings 2015